|

 What does it really mean: proportional elections?

-Read Chip Johnson's newspaper article critical of Oakland's electoral system.
+Read Chip Johnson's newspaper article critical of Oakland's electoral system (though he proposes at-large, which is not a proportional voting system).